Mooneerams Solicitors

 • They spend a long time on the road

-All of these things can lead to the delivery driver or rider making mistakes and being the cause of the accidents, as well as being the victim of them.
+All of these things can lead to the delivery driver or rider making mistakes and being the cause of accidents, as well as being the victim.

 I’ve been injured in an accident caused by a food delivery driver/rider – can I make an injury claim against them?